DashMedia/trackThis.js/README.md

 Use the minified version for production and include it with your other *.js files to reduce the number of http requests.

 Alternatively you can include it in the head, **after jQuery and your Google Async Tracking** (if you are not useing the optional UACode variable) but **before your script**

+You may define default values for trackThis() within the trackThis.js file

+	//If you define here, you do not need to define them at initialisation settings = jQuery.extend({
+			fileExt: 		"7z, docx",
+			UACode: 		"UA-XXXXXXX-01",
+			AltUA: 			"UA-XXXXXXX-02"
+			}, settings);

 ### 2. Initialise trackThis